 Your care, concern, and assistance will often be enough to help the student.
-At other times, you can play a critical role in referring a student for appropriate assistance and in motivating him/her to seek such help.
-A few guidelines for responding to distressed students are summarized below.
-You can also view the attached pdf: Helping a Distressed Student – Decision Tree
+You can play a critical role in referring a student for appropriate assistance.
+View the attached pdf for guidance: Helping a Distressed Student – Decision Tree

 Observe